StephenKodua/onSale_App/README.md

 Required Must-have Stories

  * [ ] Users are able to login/sign-up/logout from the application
- Users are able to navigate to various shop from categories (electronics, appliances etc) and stores (amazon, apple store etc)
+ * [ ] Users are able to navigate to various shop from categories and stores
- Users are able to see original and reduced price tags Users are able to add items to cart to check out Users have a profile to display username, orders, wish list, recently viewed, and sign out.
+ * [ ] Users are able to see original and reduced price tags
+ * [ ] Users are able to add items to cart to check out
+ * [ ] Users have a profile to display username, orders, wish list, recently viewed, and sign out.
+ * [ ] Users can search for categories and stores
- Users are able to publish their items for sale Optional Nice-to-have Stories
+ * [ ] Users are able to publish their items for sale

- Users can remove items from cart and wishlist.
+ * [ ] Users can remove items from cart and wishlist.
- Users can search for different categories.
+ * [ ] Users can search for different categories.
- Users can leave reviews of items purchased
+ * [ ] Users can leave reviews of items purchased
- Users can share an item to a friend outside the application
+ * [ ] Users can share an item to a friend outside the application

 2. Screen Archetypes